Lee Elder, 1st Black golfer to play Masters, dies at age 87

 “We talked about several things … our sports, our particular sport and the involvement that we felt that we could help other young Blacks that was coming up behind us,” Elder said.
 “And I certainly hope that the things that I have done have inspired a lot of young Black players and they will continue on with it.”

-Elder was at Augusta National for Woods’ historic win in 1997.
-He wasn’t about to miss seeing a Black man win the tournament for the first time.
+Elder, who is survived by his wife, Sharon, was at Augusta National for Woods’ historic win in 1997.
+He wasn’t about to miss seeing a Black golfer win the tournament for the first time.

 After all, it was Elder who paved the way.